 A combination of global and local nonlinear solvers was used to solve $\eqref{OpProbReform}$ numerically.
-Global optimization has been applied previously in the context of designing RK schemes (see for instance \cite{ruuth2006global,ruuth2004high,ketcheson2009optimal}).
-Due to the increase in the number and intricacy of the imposed constraints, as well as the commensurate computational complexity introduced by the nature of global optimization algorithms, a guarantee of global optimality becomes rather difficult for high order RK schemes with additional stability requirements.
-We found it useful to employ a two-stage search strategy, first using a global solver to find an approximate solution and then applying a local optimizer to improve the solution accuracy.
+Global optimization has been employed previously in the context of designing RK schemes (see for instance \cite{ketcheson2009optimal,ruuth2006global,ruuth2004high}).
+Due to the increase in the number and intricacy of the imposed constraints herein, as well as the commensurate computational complexity introduced by the nature of global optimization algorithms, a guarantee of global optimality becomes rather difficult for high-order RK schemes with additional stability requirements.
+We found it useful to employ a two-phase search strategy, first using a global solver to find an approximate solution and then using a local optimizer to improve the solution accuracy.

-We attempted to find methods satisfying the desired constraint using the smallest possible number of stages.
-The lower bounds for the number of stages for DIRK methods given in table~\ref{tbl:stages} were used as starting points to search for solutions.
-If no solution could be found, the number of stages was incremented and a new search conducted, until a method satisfying the constraints (to within double precision) was obtained.
+We attempted to find methods satisfying the desired constraints using the smallest possible number of stages.
+The lower bounds for the number of stages for DIRK methods given in table~\ref{tbl:stages} were used as a starting point to search for solutions.
+If no solution could be found, the number of stages was incremented and a new search conducted until an RK method satisfying the constraints (to within double precision) was obtained.